Space-Ed/jungle-guide/README.md

 Jungle aims to make it simple to create wrappers allowing integration with systems and enabling them to benefit from the built in  features of jungle.

 ### Health

+Several systems have a notion of health, CI suites with red status lights, repositories with unresolved conflicts and validation fields with bad input.
+Rarely is it integrated at the level of the framework, usually it is left as an instantaneous error, rather than a persistent sickness.
+To be declarative and dynamic it is required that system health is created as a state, this allows us to define how

 ### Multiplexing